aarnasingh812/Conversational_Chatbot/README.md

-# DocChat AI — Conversational PDF Chatbot
+# DocChat AI — Custom PDF Chatbot

 DocChat AI is an intelligent, full-stack, RAG (Retrieval-Augmented Generation) document assistant.
 It allows users to upload a PDF, automatically process and index its contents, and have a conversational chat with the document.